moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

     ```

-3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Appchain.
+3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Tanssi Appchain.
 Remove the `archive: lookupArchive` line as a Squid archive will not be used.
 Here, you'll need to specify the RPC URL of your Tanssi Substrate Appchain, as the endpoint is used to ingest chain data

     ```ts
       const processor = new EvmBatchProcessor();